zagaran/eb-ssm/README.md

 The following steps need to be done once per environment.

-1. Go to Elastic Beanstalk > ENVIRONEMNT_NAME > Configuration > Security and find the "IAM instance profile" (by default, this is "aws-elasticbeanstalk-ec2-role").
+1. Go to Elastic Beanstalk > ENVIRONMENT_NAME > Configuration > Security and find the "IAM instance profile" (by default, this is "aws-elasticbeanstalk-ec2-role").
 This is ROLE_NAME in step 2.

 2. Go to IAM > Roles > ROLE_NAME.
 Under permissions, add "AmazonSSMManagedInstanceCore".